19. Vibrations and waves

 A wave is a traveling vibration that transfers energy from one place to another.
 There are many different types of waves: light waves, sound waves, water waves, gravitational waves, seismic waves, and more.

 The term periodic oscillation refers to the types of motion that waves make.
-This is a repeating pattern that gives rise to many wave properties.
+This is a repeating pattern that causes many wave properties.
 A wave is periodic motion that gives rise to a variation in some value (intensity, energy, pressure, or some other property) over time as the wave property propagates through space.
 The video below demonstrates both the time-varying and space-varying properties of a wave as it travels.
 It shows that, at a single point in space, the wave properties vary with time.
 It is also possible to see how a wave varies in space at a single snapshot in time.

 In the video above, and in many types of periodic motion, waves may look like a “squiggle” that moves up and down in space and time.
 Formally, this particular “squiggle” shape, shown in Figure 19.1, is known as a sinusoid.
 This comes from the trigonometric function “sine.”
 While we will not make use of any trigonometric functions in this textbook, the shape of a sine (or sinusoidal, meaning “sine-like”) wave appears often enough to informally define it here.
 The wave shown in Figure 19.1 depicts the value of a wave as it moves through space at a single snapshot in time.